-What up grinches!
+What up, grinches!
 We’re right in the middle of the holiday season, and I’m back with another classic Christmas movie recap.
 You guys loved my recap of The Princess Switch, and for that I will be forever grateful.
-So I’m here to hopefully not f*ck up a good roll I have going, by going after a fan favorite Christmas rom-com.
-This time, I’m going to be skewering The Holiday, the classic movie with Kate Winslet, Cameron Diaz, Jude Law, and Jack Black.
-I saw this movie when it came out in theaters, back in 2006, but I literally do not remember a single thing that happened.
+So I’m here to hopefully not fuck up a good roll I have going, by going after a fan favorite Christmas rom-com.
+This time, I’m giving you my honest recap of The Holiday, the classic movie with Kate Winslet, Cameron Diaz, Jude Law, and Jack Black.
+I saw The Holiday in 2006 in theaters, but I literally do not remember a single thing that happened.
 I DO remember not being particularly impressed with it back then, so how this mediocre film has made it into the canon of holiday classics is beyond me.

 Jack Black kisses the hand of a woman who is far too hot for him, and waves goodbye to her as she bolts out the door.
 This will be important later.

 So Kate Winslet here is establishing herself as an expert in unrequited love (lol bitch you’re gonna have to kill me for that title), and, like, maybe you wouldn’t be unrequited in love affairs if you had shared the fucking door with Jack Dawson!!
 Just saying!
 Kate Winslet is telling anyone who will listen that she’s been in love with this curly mop-headed dude for three years, and it’s not immediately clear what she sees in him.
 Mop Head and Kate were banging, but then she found out he was banging someone else, as men tend to do.